 After an intense massage, certain muscles may become inflamed or aggravated.
 This can be especially true with persistent trigger points in the neck and back.
 The use of an NSAID (non-steroidal anti-inflammatory drug) can help reduce the pain and swelling of an aggravated muscle.

 Ibuprofen (Motrin or Advil) and Naproxen (Aleve) are the best choices for over-the-counter NSAIDs.
 Tylenol and Aspirin can also help, but may induce some discoloration or bruising to the area as they are also effective at reducing blood clots.
-You should consult your Primary Care Physician about the use of NSAIDs for muscle pain as you may be taking other medication that could interact negatively.
+You should consult your Primary Care Physician about the use of NSAIDs for muscle pain as you may be taking another medication that could interact negatively.

 Bending at the waist instead of the knees to lift objects from the floor, or locking your hip to one side when you are standing for a long period can cause muscles to tense up and ache.
 Assessing your posture while sitting at your desk can be create a huge improvement in your back and shoulders.
 Are you rolling your shoulders forward when working on your computer?
 Are you spending a lot of time flexing your neck down to look at your phone or tablet?